What Are Treatments for Toenail Fungus?

 Be patient.
 Your nails may not look "normal" after treatment.
 It can take as long as a year to 18 months for your nail to grow out a fungus.

 There's a chance the infection can come back -- even if you get rid of it.
-So take these simple steps to prevent that:
+So take these simple steps to help prevent that:

 - Keep your feet clean and dry.